Rachel Drummond

 Graduates can find job opportunities on the Association of Certified Fraud Examiners (ACFE) website.
 To qualify for certification, candidates must have relevant professional experience in loss prevention and apply and take the exam to become a Certified Fraud Examiner (CFE).

-Two prominent certifying organizations for fraud investigation professionals are the Association of Certified Fraud Examiners (ACFE) and the International Association of Special Investigations Units (IASIU).
+The Association of Certified Fraud Examiners (ACFE) and the International Association of Special Investigations Units (IASIU) are two prominent certifying organizations for fraud investigation professionals.

 The ACFE is the world’s largest anti-fraud professional group and offers a credentialing exam exclusively for its members to earn their Certified Fraud Examiner (CFE) credential.